exo-archives/aio-ecm-wcm/patch/WCM-2819/readme.txt

 Patch files:

-File WCM2819.patch
+File WCM-2819.patch

     * Properties

 Tests to perform

-Which test should have detected the issue ?
+Which test should have detected the issue?
 * Try to edit page and see the CLV

 Is a test missing in the TestCase file?
 * Yes

-Added UnitTest ?
+Added UnitTest?
 * No

 Recommended Performance test?